12:15 p.m. – 1:15 p.m.

 This event is included with all full conference, student exhibit only and Thursday single day registrations.
 See registration desk onsite to purchase tickets for guests.

 5:30 p.m. – 7:00 p.m. - Hibiscus Room

 An Interactive Discussion Moderated by Dr. Nicole Nieto, Program Manager, Gender Initiatives in STEMM, The Ohio State University

 Join us for an evening program on the Truths and Myths of WorkLife Balance – an interactive and lively discussion around the opportunities and challenges facing today’s professional women.
 Held in a talk-show style format with recognized leaders in the PNT community, the discussion will expand with the moderator interacting with, and inviting, some audience members to participate as panelists to provide additional perspectives.
-Come and enjoy what is sure to be a lively exchange – contribute or simply observe.
+Come and enjoy what is sure to be an animated exchange – you can contribute, or simply observe.
 Refreshments will be served.

 The Institute of Navigation’s (ION) Women in Positioning, Navigation and Timing (PNT) is a voluntary networking initiative designed to support and engage women who are in the early stages of their careers in and across all areas of PNT.
 The initiative provides a forum for PNT professionals to meet and discuss issues vital to women on topics including, but not limited to, professionalism, career development, leadership, networking and work-life balance issues.